Solar-network/docs/docs/guidebook/core/plugins/README.md

 ## Introduction

-Swipechain Core has an extensive and powerful plugin system that allows you to very easily break your application up into isolated pieces of business logic, and reusable utilities.
+Solar Core has an extensive and powerful plugin system that allows you to very easily break your application up into isolated pieces of business logic, and reusable utilities.

 ## Installing Plugins

-Since 2.2.0 we ship Core as an NPM package that provides a global bin to manage core via the `swipechain` command.
+Since 2.2.0 we ship Core as an NPM package that provides a global bin to manage core via the `solar` command.
 A few changes come with that in regards to how you install plugins.

 ### npm / Yarn